pekka1234/ImageGenerator/README.md

 ![Screenshot from 2022-12-18 11-13-57](https://user-images.githubusercontent.com/62663286/208290214-a980ac3e-bb1c-4e0f-a37b-a47589c2f5c0.png)

-The pixel structure is in most cases quite interesting and is the fun thing about this program adn if we zoom to the top left of this image, we can see that the pixel order is being followed:
+The pixel structure is in most cases quite interesting and if we zoom to the top left of this image, we can see that the pixel order is being followed:

 ![Screenshot from 2022-12-18 11-16-29](https://user-images.githubusercontent.com/62663286/208290349-532ed5a3-18a6-4650-88f0-88112853d5b2.png)